Climate change and indigenous peoples: Indigenous knowledge

-Critics of the program insist that their participation is necessary not only because they believe that it is necessary for social justice reasons but also because indigenous groups are better at protecting their forests than national parks.
+Critics of the program insist that Indigenous participation is necessary not only because they believe that it is necessary for social justice reasons, but also because indigenous groups are better at protecting their forests than national parks.
 This place-based knowledge rooted in local cultures, indigenous knowledge (IK), is useful in determining impacts of climate change, especially at the local level where scientific models often fail.
 Furthermore, IK plays a crucial part in the rolling-out of new environmental programs because these programs have a higher participation rate and are more effective when indigenous peoples have a say in how the programs themselves are shaped.
-Within IK there is a subset of knowledge referred to as Traditional Ecological Knowledge (TEK).
+Within IK there is a subset of knowledge referred to as traditional ecological knowledge (TEK).
 TEK is the knowledge that indigenous peoples have accumulated through the passing of lessons and experiences from generation to generation.
-TEK is specifically knowledge about the group's relationship with and their classifications of other living beings and the environment around them.
+TEK is specific knowledge about the group's relationship with and their classifications of other living beings and the environment around them and it can be implemented to promote sustainable resource use.

-Climate change and governance
+Indigenous connections to land and the environment are integral parts of sustainability and examples of this are found all over the world within various indigenous tribes and communities.
+Within the Iñupiat tribal communities of Alaska, their spiritual connections to whales can provide insight into ecology and environmental changes due to their interactive knowledge, whilst also creating cultural identity.
+Climate change having the ability to change migration routes and population numbers threatens that identity, so the Iñupiat are preparing to adapt to these change within their community.

+Implementing TEK is not as simple as it seems as some methods are not necessarily sustainable on a larger scale.
+There are also barriers to implementing Indigenous knowledge into scientific knowledge, often caused by relations between Indigenous communities and governments, but also within academia.
+Combining place-based indigenous knowledge with modern science creates a local and holistic plan in the creation of sustainable methods.
+It can also provide scientists with knowledge that is unfamiliar to them and difficult to retrieve.
+TEKs of drought-prone regions of the Andean Mountains in South America have led scientists to make forecasts about El Niño events, a compelling example of how both traditional knowledges and modern science can be intertwined and used in the pursuit against climate change.

+An example of indigenous knowledge that could be implemented into wider sustainability methods is kelp farming and indigenous conservation in Cordova, Alaska.
+The sustainable use of seaweed by the native Eyak people, has the potential to be scaled up due to its ability to sequester carbon, combat ocean acidification and usage as an alternative to plastics.
+As well as fortifying the planet against climate change and protecting from damaging events such as oil spills, it encourages indigenous autonomy by creating a regenerative industry led by native peoples.